terrimporter/MetaWorks/README.md

 ### Prevent errors caused by lost network connections

 Large jobs with many fastq.gz files can take a while to run.
-To prevent unexpected network connection interruptions from stopping the MetaWorks pipeline, set the job up to run in the background:
+To prevent unexpected network connection interruptions from stopping the MetaWorks pipeline, set the job up to keep running even if you disconnect from your session:

-1. You can use nohup (no hangup)
+1. You can use nohup (no hangup).

 ```linux
 nohup snakemake --jobs 24 --snakefile snakefile --configfile config.yaml
 ```

-2. You can use screen
+2. You can use screen.

 ```linux
 # to start a screen session